alienfast/gulp-pipeline/README.md

 ### NPM ES2015 package sample

-This project serves as a reasonable npm package example, complete with build, bump version, and publish build to a seperate branch and publish to npm!
+This project's [`gulpfile.babel.js`](gulpfile.babel.js) serves as a reasonable npm package example, complete with build, bump version, and [publish build to a separate branch](https://github.com/alienfast/gulp-pipeline/tree/dist) and [publish to npm](https://www.npmjs.com/package/gulp-pipeline)

 ```javascript
 import { Preset, Clean, EsLint, RollupEs, RollupAmd, RollupCjs, RollupIife, Aggregate, series, parallel } from 'gulp-pipeline'
 // ES2015 tip: import your list of classes from 'gulp-pipeline/src/index' so you can inspect source as you write your file.
 The line above will otherwise use the commonjs rollup dist file.